-Discipline specific knowledge and capabilities
+Discipline-specific knowledge and capabilities

-|Demonstrate an advanced theoretical and applied understanding of contemporary digital and online media environments, particularly in relation to processes and practices in media and cultural industry contexts.|
+|Apply advanced theoretical knowledge of contemporary digital and online media environments in order to evaluate processes and practices in media and cultural industry contexts.|

-|Demonstrate advanced and effective communication skills to communicate ideas, arguments and analyses in written, digital and oral formats that meet academic and media practitioner standards to a diverse range of audiences.|
+|Communicate ideas, arguments, and analyses in written, digital, and oral formats that meet academic and media practitioner standards for a diverse range of digital media audiences.|

-|Demonstrate an ability to utilise a range of digital media to communicate a variety of messages online to a professional standard.|
+|Utilise a range of digital media to communicate a variety of messages online to a professional standard.|

-|Demonstrate advanced cognitive skills in engaging with contemporary media debates, issues, and industry contexts in relation to their social, cultural, economic, legal, and ethical aspects.|
+|Apply advanced cognitive skills when engaging with contemporary media debates, issues, and industry contexts in relation to their social, cultural, economic, legal, and ethical aspects.|

-|Demonstrate an advanced understanding of industry-based problems and an ability to solve these through a strategic application of digital and online media platforms.|
+|Respond in a skilled and knowledgeable way to industry-based problems and solve these through a strategic application of digital and online media tools, platforms, and practices.|

-|Demonstrate autonomy, accountability, and initiative in responding effectively and creatively to new situations in professional contexts.|
+|Employ autonomy, accountability and initiative when responding effectively and creatively to new situations in professional digital media contexts.|

-|Demonstrate initiative and accountability in working collaboratively with peers in online environments to solve problems by completing media projects.|
+|Collaborate effectively with peers in online environments, working together to solve complex problems by completing media projects.|

-|Demonstrate and apply an advanced understanding of legal and ethical issues in relation to online media in a globalised media context, taking into account intellectual property, social justice, diversities, and environmental impact.|
+|Apply an advanced knowledge of legal and ethical issues in relation to online media in a globalised media context, taking into account intellectual property, social justice, diversities, and environmental impact.|